October – November, 2015

 Cambrils to Valencia

-After 9 excellent days in Cambrils, decided some time in Valencia was due.
-But also to catch up with Wendy and Gordon again in another exotic location to continue our reminiscing on the South American trip.
-Only feels like yesterday since we caught up with them and not 4 years!
+After 9 excellent days in Cambrils, decided some time in Valencia is due.
+But also to catch up with Wendy and Gordon again in another exotic location, to continue our reminiscing on the South American trip.
+Only feels like yesterday since we caught up with them and not fours years!